Professional edition active

 Autosomal Dominant

-Only one abnormal allele of a gene is needed to express an autosomal dominant trait; ie, both heterozygotes and homozygotes for the abnormal gene are affected.
-A typical pedigree of an autosomal dominant trait is shown in figure Autosomal dominant inheritance.
+Only 1 abnormal allele of a gene is needed to express an autosomal dominant trait; ie, both heterozygotes and homozygotes carrying the abnormal gene are affected (ie, they exhibit the trait).
+A typical pedigree of an autosomal dominant trait is shown in figure Autosomal Dominant Inheritance.

 In general, the following rules apply: